dk307/HSPI_HomeKitControllerLite/README.md

 ## Instructions
 * Add a new Device using Homekit Controller Lite Menu.
-** Make sure you enter the pincode in xxx-xx-xxx format.
+  * Make sure you enter the pincode in xxx-xx-xxx format.
-** You can also re-pair a existing device using same menu and selecting it in first option.
+  * You can also re-pair an existing device using same menu and selecting it in first option.
 * By default, only the primary service characteristics are added.
 * If you want additional features, select them through the detail page for the device.
 <img src="/asserts/page.png">

 * You can also select the polling period for the characteristics which don't support events.